Policy Learning with New Treatments: Regret convergence

 where $P$ ranges across an appropriate set defined below, implying that

-for an appropriate sequence $\rho_N^{-1} \to 0$.
+for an appropriate sequence $\rho_N \to \infty$.
 Since the estimated policy $\hat \pi$ is constructed using consistent estimates of the partially identified set, these guarantees will generally be asymptotic in nature.
 Above, the expectation only averages across realizations of the estimator $\hat \pi$ because $\overline{R}_P(\cdot)$ is defined using the population probability measure $P$.
-The interpretation of this bound is that asymptotically the performance of the estimated policy $\hat \pi$ as measured by its maximum regret across distributions $P$ (and the identified set under $P$) apporaches the performance of the population optimal policy $\pi^*_P$.